 Today, clients of all sizes rely on the powerful solutions of Asset Optimization Consultants.
 From fledgling companies to large corporations with billions in assets such as Chevron, BP, and Pemex, Asset Optimization Consultants provides one consistent, scalable delivery model for program optimization and innovation.

-Founded in 2012, Asset Optimization Consultants, Inc., was founded in Houston in 2012.
+Asset Optimization Consultants was founded in Houston, Texas in 2012.
 It is the culmination of the founders' old wisdom and new vision.
 With more than 80 years of combined experience, two decades of collaboration, and dozens of long-term partnerships, AOC provides the best approach to engineering, mechanical integrity, risk-based inspections, process and project management, fitness for service, and learning and performance improvement.

 The success of their former company, Capstone, led Scott, Leon, and Mike to one undeniable conclusion: The most holistic solutions are built upon the most empowered people.
 The right people, processes, and technologies can equip companies to measure performance and optimize their own programs.